day8/re-frame/docs/a-loop.md

 To build an app, you hang pure functions on certain parts of this loop, and re-frame looks after the **conveyance of data** around the loop, into and out of the transforming functions you provide.
-The tag line for re-frame is "derived values, flowing".
+The tag line for re-frame ~~is~~ used to be "derived values, flowing".

 Remember this diagram from school?
 The water cycle, right?